 Many students ship their belongings to NEC before Move-In Day.
-NEC’s Mail and Copy Center, Collegiate Press, can start to accept student packages beginning August 13, 2018.
+NEC’s Mail and Copy Center, Collegiate Press, can start to accept student packages beginning in mid-August.
 The Mail and Copy Center will be open for new students to pick up their packages on Move-In Weekend.
-On Saturday, August 25, 2018 the Mail and Copy Center will be open from 9:00AM to 4:00PM and on Sunday, August 26, 2018 it will be open from 9:00AM to 2:00PM.
-The Mail and Copy Center is regularly open from 9:00AM to 5:00PM Monday through Friday.
+Please check back in August 2019 for specific information for New Student Move-In!

 Where can I pick up my mail?

 Each resident is assigned their own mailbox.
 Upon check-in students will receive their assigned mail box number and a mail box key.
 Mail boxes are located on the first floor outside the Student Housing and Activities Center (SHAC).
 Most packages do not fit in students' mail boxes.
-Packages can be picked up Monday through Friday between 9:00AM and 5:00PM at the Mail and Copy Center.
+Packages can be picked up Monday through Friday between 9:00AM and 5:00PM at the Mail and Copy Center in 33 Gainsborough.

 How do I check into my room?

-New Student Move-In is Saturday, August 25, 2018 and Sunday, August 26, 2018 from 9:00AM to 5:00PM.
-Students can check in in the lobby of the Student Life and Performance Center at 255 St. Botolph Street, Boston, MA 02115.
+Students can check in in the lobby of the Student Life and Performance Center at 255 St. Botolph Street, Boston, MA 02115 on Move-In Day.
 Upon arrival you will be greeted by Resident Assistants (RAs), Graduate Assistants (GAs), and Peer Advisor Leaders (PALs) who will assist you with the check-in process, give you a moving bin, and help you find your room.